 The infrared system runs normally under automatic control.
-The PTZ630 has an automatic intelligent IR light facility that is coupled to the focus operation so that wide angle shots are given a wide diffused IR beam whilst longer distance shots re given a more powerful narrower IR beam.
+The PTZ645 has an automatic intelligent IR light facility that is coupled to the focus operation so that wide angle shots are given a wide diffused IR beam whilst longer distance shots re given a more powerful narrower IR beam.

 The Infrared lamps illuminate in a low light condition and switch off when light levels improve.
 A menu default option is set to AUTO for normal operation.
-The user may set the option to ON to force the Infrareds to illuminate but if it is required to return to normal mode the option must be set to AUTO.
+You may set the option to ON to force the Infrareds to illuminate or OFF to close but if it is required to return to normal mode the option must be set to AUTO.